The Ultimate Guide to preventing slip and falls

 Your health, safety, and independence are important.
 We suggest you use as many of the strategies and suggestions included in this guide as possible.
 While they might not prevent all falls or all fall injuries, they should positively impact your life, lifestyle, and longevity.

 There is nothing more embarrassing than being out in public and falling over.
 Whether you’ve fallen out of a chair or simply lost your footing and fell, you may have experienced a sense of public humiliation.
-If you are lucky, that was the only fall related injury you suffered.
+If you are lucky, that was the only fall-related injury you suffered.
 On the other hand, if your fall caused significant injuries, you may want to contact a personal injury attorney.

 Preferably immediately after the fall.
-You want to make sure you do not have any significant fall related injuries.
+You want to make sure you do not have any significant fall-related injuries.
 If you do have significant injuries, you need to make sure that they are addressed right away.
 You should follow your health care providers’ advice and contact them if there is any change in your condition.
 Do not assume you are okay, even if you do not have any cuts or bruising.

 Use your own personal health insurance.
 This recommendation is backed by our 50+ years of collective experience.
-No one can guaranty you will get a financial recovery for your fall injury, so if you fail to use your health insurance then you might be stuck having to pay your medical bills with your own money.
+No one can guarantee you will get a financial recovery for your fall injury, so if you fail to use your health insurance then you might be stuck having to pay your medical bills with your own money.
 The use of health insurance also helps prevent bills from going into collections and counting against your credit.
-Ultimately, if you are compensated for your fall related injuries, then any settlement or jury verdict may be used to reimburse your health insurance company and pay any outstanding medical bills.
+Ultimately, if you are compensated for your fall-related injuries, then any settlement or jury verdict may be used to reimburse your health insurance company and pay any outstanding medical bills.

 Pay them or work out a payment plan with the provider.
 The last thing you want is for your providers to send any outstanding bills to collections.
 Most premises liability claims will take at least 6 months to resolve, depending on the circumstances.

-Hiring Gage Mathers to fight for you will cost you no money up front and we are only paid if your claim is successful.
+Hiring Gage Mathers to fight for you will cost you no money upfront and we are only paid if your claim is successful.
 When it is successful, we are paid a contingency fee (usually one-third of the total recovery) with reimbursement of our claim-related costs after that.

 There is nothing preventing you from handling your claim on your own, but there are two sayings that may apply: (1) you get what you pay for, and (2) a [person] who represents himself has a fool for a client.
 Why handle your own claim, and potentially mess it up, when you can have a highly respected and experienced attorney handle it for you?
 Hiring Gage Mathers would relieve you of the burden and stress of your claim and allow you to focus on your health and rehabilitation.